 We will continue to start the assessment process once an application is received, ensuring applicants receive a timely decision.
 We will commit to holding regular decision points throughout 2024, with the first decisions from round two likely to be made in the autumn of 2024.

 Due to the agile development of the UK Research and Innovation (UKRI) Funding Service, we may need to make changes to these funding opportunities to allow for technical updates or new policies.
 We will ensure there is always a responsive mode funding opportunity open to which applicants can submit.

-If significant updates are required, we will communicate these at least eight weeks before in advance (excluding major bank holidays and major holiday periods) in order to maintain fairness and transparency in our assessment.
+If significant updates are required, we will communicate these at least eight weeks before (excluding major bank holidays and major holiday periods) in order to maintain fairness and transparency in our assessment.

-In 2023, applicants to ESRC and other councils will start making applications via the Funding Service rather than via the Joint Electronic Submission (Je-S) system.
+From 2023, applicants to ESRC and other councils are applying via the Funding Service rather than via the Joint Electronic Submission (Je-S) system.
 This is in line with the Simpler and Better Funding (SBF) programme.

-We are publishing expected timescales for the transition to enable applicants and research support staff to plan 2023 to 2024 submissions.
+We are publishing expected timescales for the transition to enable applicants and research support staff to plan 2024 submissions.